5 Funny Ways to Fit In as a Jersey Nurse

 Whatever the reason New Jersey calls to you, fitting in could be a priority.
 Here are 5 verified ways travel nurses from all other states can come across as a true Jersey Girl or Guy.

-1. Make regular trips to the shopping malls.
-With New Jersey having more shopping malls per square mile than any other state, and with no retail tax on clothing or shoes, who can blame a Jersey girl for making frequent stops to one of the myriad of malls in her vicinity?
+With New Jersey having more shopping malls per square mile than any other state, and with no retail tax on clothing or shoes, who can blame a Jersey girl for making frequent stops to one of the myriads of malls in her vicinity?
 Whether it’s an upscale boutique mall, a discount mall, or something in between, the local mall is her second home.
 New Jersey travel nursing jobs will pay well enough to justify a shopping spree or two!